dnlzrgz/lazyfeed/README.md

 # If set to true, displays posts marked as read in the current session.
 show_read = false

+# Specifies by which attribute the posts will be sorted.
+sort_by = "title" # "published_date", "read_status"

+# Specifies the sorting order.
+sort_order = "desc" # "descending", "asc", "ascending"

 [client]
 # Maximum times (in seconds) to wait for all request operations.
 timeout = 300